-A number of Australian sites have been issued infringements by the ACCC for over-stating the amount of service providers they compare and misleading consumers by only showing a narrow set of results.
-(Compare The Market in 2014, Energy Watch in 2012 and iSelect in 2007 ).
+In recent years a number of Australian sites have been issued infringements by the ACCC for over-stating the amount of service providers they compare and misleading consumers by only showing a narrow set of results.
+(Finder.com.au in 2017, Compare The Market in 2014, Energy Watch in 2012 and iSelect in 2007 ).
 WhistleOut will always run a balanced panel of service providers, with both commercial and non-commercial relationships.

-A standard organic from our database result looks like this:
+A standard organic result from our database result that is not a commercial partner.

-An organic result where we have a commercial deal to refer the customer to the service provider looks like this:
+An organic result where we have a commercial relationship to refer the customer to the Service Provider.

-Users can sort their results in a range of different ways to suit their comparison needs.
+Users can sort their results in a range of ways to suit different priorities:

 If you are a service provider and there is product information in our database that you would like to make changes to, please contact us.